Jeanne Phillips: Operation Dear Abby

 During the Vietnam War, in 1967, Phillips' mother started Operation Dear Abby, through which holiday messages were sent to American soldiers.
 Phillips' mother was inspired to create this service when Billy Thompson, a sergeant, requested a letter from home for his Christmas present.

 When the 2001 anthrax attacks occurred, the operation was postponed.
 Jeanne Phillips collaborated with United States Department of the Navy Manpower & Reserve Affairs to create an Internet-based substitute at "AnyServiceMember.mil".
 In 2003, the website received on average 20,000 to 30,000 messages every day.
 Prior to the Iraq War, the website received only 2,000 to 3,000 messages every day.

 The messages are categorized by state and uniformed service but are not sent to specific individuals.
 Soldiers received the messages by either accessing them on OperationDearAbby.net or when their officers printed out the messages for distribution.

 Interviews and media

 Phillips has appeared on many television talk shows, including multiple appearances on CNN's Larry King Live.
 Many prestigious national organizations have acknowledged her for her advice and efforts to educate her readers on different topics including those related to health, safety, and acceptance of multiculturalism and diversity.

 On December 1, 2005, Jeanne made her first live radio broadcast via Internet radio.
 In her press release regarding that broadcast, she said that she sometimes calls people who have written her since, in many cases, it is easier to advise people over the phone than through letters.

+Retirement

+Jeanne Phillips announced her retirement in the Dear Abby column published July 27, 2026.
+The column continues to be published, written by an editorial team.